reedcwilson/j2k-decode/about.md

 - [Artemis Fowl][AF] - Eoin Colfer
 - [The Last Lecture][Lecture] - Randy Pausch and Jeffrey Zaslow

-## music
+<h2 id='about-hobbies-music'>music</h2>
 I grew up surrounded by music.
-Each of my siblings played at least two instruments growing up.
+My siblings and I played at least two instruments growing up.
 My parents required us all to play the piano and urged us to pick up at least one more instrument.
-I chose to play the guitar, the trumpet and also participated in choir.
+My extra instruments became the guitar, the trumpet and I also participated in choir.
 I enjoy playing soft piano and acoustic guitar music.
 I also enjoy listening to music throughout each day.
 Lately it has been [Enya][Enya], [Coldplay's new album][Coldplay], [The Piano Guys][Piano Guys], and occasionally some dubstep.
 Pandora through [Pianobar][Pianobar] makes all of this very convenient.

-## eating
+<h2 id='about-hobbies-eating'>eating</h2>
 As I mentioned earlier, I really like to eat.
 I am not at all a picky eater and will try just about anything.
 Since marrying Britney, however, I have learned to enjoy eating at nice places.
 We especially love the [Cheesecake